fdavidcl/stackedit-docs/mldr_0.4.0.md

 ## Treatment of undefined values in metrics

 Several performance metrics can sometimes lead to undefined results, usually due to potential divisions by zero.
-With the aim of facilitating experimentation with different classifiers among diverse platforms, we have provided parameters that customize the behavior of performance metrics in these case.
+With the aim of facilitating experimentation with different classifiers among diverse platforms, we have provided parameters that customize the behavior of performance metrics in these cases.
 In particular, mldr mimics the behavior of MULAN metrics by default, but other options are available.
 Let's look at some examples:

 ~~~R
 true_labels <- matrix(c(